juergs/-AmpMeter/README.md

 3. burden voltage 1µV/1µA (internal resistance 1Ω)

-Files with ".f3d"-extention are complete Fusion360-Projects for own changes.
+Files with ".f3d"-extention are complete Fusion360-Projects for own local project changes.